dedoc/scramble/docs/usage/response.md

 - Manually constructed `JsonResponse` and `Response` (using `new`)
 - `LengthAwarePaginator` of `JsonResource` items
 - Models
+- Simple typed: arrays, strings, numbers, etc.

-First three can be understood automatically from the code.
-The latest one needs to be documented in PhpDoc for now.
+Paginated responses needs to be documented in PhpDoc for now.

 ```php
 use App\Models\TodoItem;